AIOZNetwork/aiozjs/packages/cli/MASK.md

 triggered by internal contract logic (they cannot form opaque messages, but rather just relay opaque messages formed by the clients).

-## Transfering Owner
+## Transferring Owner

 Happy hacking using the mask contract.
 And to make this a bit more interesting, note that you can transfer control of this mask.
-By transfering ownership, we transfer control of our `ucosm` native , our `FOO` erc20 token, and our open staking position in one fell swoop, without the other modules/contracts being aware of the change.
+By transferring ownership, we transfer control of our `ucosm` native , our `FOO` erc20 token, and our open staking position in one fell swoop, without the other modules/contracts being aware of the change.